 “I don’t understand why asking people to eat a well-balanced vegetarian diet is considered drastic, while it is medically conservative to cut people open and put them on cholesterol-lowering drugs for the rest of their lives.”

-Heart disease is the number one killer in the western world.
-While there are many contributors to the disease, the primary factor is a diet high in cholesterol and saturated fats.1 Dairy, egg and meats (including fish and chicken) are generally high in saturated fats and cholesterol.
+Heart disease is one of the biggest killers in the western world.
+While there are many contributors to the disease, one of the primary factors is a diet high in cholesterol and saturated fats.1 Dairy, egg and meats (including fish and chicken) are generally high in saturated fats and cholesterol.
 On the other hand, a healthy plant based diet is low in saturated fats and contains no cholesterol at all.
 The result?
-Vegetarians are around 50% less likely to suffer from heart disease.2
+Vegetarians are around 32 percent less likely to be hospitalized or die from heart disease.2

 “We are more sure now than ever before that eating processed meat increases your risk of bowel cancer and this is why the World Cancer Research Fund recommends that people avoid eating it.
 The evidence is that whether you are talking about bacon, ham or pastrami, the safest amount to eat is none at all.”

-A vegetarian diet is also packed full of goodies that fight cancer, such as fibre and phytochemicals.7 Research indicates a vegetarian diet reduces risk of oesophagus, lung, stomach, colo-rectal, prostate, breast and ovarian cancers.7
+A vegetarian diet is also packed full of goodies that can help promote health, such as fibre and phytochemicals.
+Research indicates a plant-based diet can reduce the risk of oesophagus, stomach, bowel, breast and ovarian cancers.5,6,7

 As with many of the most prevalent health problems in Western society, maintaining a healthy body weight is an important factor to prevent and treat diabetes.
-A low fat vegetarian diet reduces your risk of type 2 diabetes8 and can reduce the need for self medication for those who have type 2 diabetes.9
+A low fat vegetarian diet reduces your risk of type 2 diabetes8, 9 and can reduce the need for self medication for those who have type 2 diabetes.10

-Certainly a vegetarian diet has less artery clogging cholesterol and saturated fats than a meat eater's diet, but that's not the only way that it helps.
-A vegetarian diet tends to be high in complex carbohydrates and dietary fibre, which has a positive effect on the metabolism to help lower blood sugar levels.10
+Certainly a healthy vegetarian diet has less artery clogging cholesterol and saturated fats than one full of meat, eggs and dairy, but that's not the only way that it helps.
+A vegetarian diet tends to be high in complex carbohydrates and dietary fibre, which has a positive effect on the metabolism to help lower blood sugar levels.11

 Just as fatty foods, such as meat, egg and dairy can clog arteries and lead to heart attacks, they can also clog the arteries in your brain and lead to strokes.
-On average vegetarians have a significantly lower blood pressure than meat eaters.11 Research has found that a plant based diet can also reverse astherosclerosis, the hardening of arteries, which often causes heart attacks and strokes.12
+On average vegetarians have lower blood pressure12 and healthier cholesterol13 than meat eaters.
+Research has found that a plant based diet can also reverse astherosclerosis, the hardening of arteries, which often causes heart attacks and strokes.14

-On average, those who follow vegetarian diets are leaner and lighter than their meat-eating counterparts.
-This is not surprising as much of the saturated fats found in a typical western diet comes from animal origin.
-Many report losing excess kilos, and have greater levels of energy after making the switch.
+On average, those who follow vegetarian diets are leaner and lighter than their meat-eating counterparts.17 This is not surprising, as much of the saturated fats found in a typical western diet comes from animal origin.
+Many people report losing excess kilos, and having greater levels of energy after making the switch.